 We love it because: It is an awfully cute distraction, though not the best excuse to tell your boss.

 And there you have it!
-Do you feel at least a little more confident that your cat isn’t a disturbed, crazy, evil genius now?
+Do you feel at least a little more confident that your cat isn’t a crazy evil genius now?